abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

 ..  only:: draft

+    which lets you model a wide range of vehicle routing problems from the Traveling Salesman Problem (and its variants, ATSP, TSPTW, ...) to multi-vehicle problems with dimension constraints (capacities, time windows) and various "routing" constraints (optional nodes, alternate nodes,...).

 On top of the CP library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..  only:: draft

+    It's a
+    layer above the CP Solver
     Compared to the Constraint Programming part of the or-tools library, the Vehicle Routing Library (VRL) is quite small.
 This is normal as the Vehicle Routing Library sits on top of the Contraint Programming part of the or-tools library.
 Everything is contained is one class: the ``RoutingModel`` class.
 This class internaly uses